Sup2point0/Assort/affine/readme.md

 </details>

 Throughout different xeriques and in different contexts, affinitys and affinitics may be known by different names.
-For most, there is usually a *absolute* name (*telekinetis*, *psychosynchronis*), which follows certain naming structures; and a *colloquial* name, often a regular word (*whisper*, *legend*).
+For most, there is usually a *absolute* name (*[telekinetis](affinitys/telekinetis.md)*, *[psychosynchronis](affinitys/psychosynchronis.md*), which follows certain naming structures; and a *colloquial* name, often a regular word (*[whisper](affinitys/psychokinetic.md)*, *[legend](affinitys/legacy.md)*).
 In formal or official scenarios, the absolute name is preferred, while informally the colloquial is often used.
 Often, affinitys will have a colloquial name for the affinitic, but not the affinity – as such, in regular usage the absolute name is used for the affinity, and the colloquial for the affinitic.

 <br>